Thinkright20/Profile-Badges/README.md

 # 🕒 Previous Names

-Only 2 achievements have had their name altered in all of GitHub History.
-These 2 achievements are the Public Sponsor and Mars 2020 Contributor as following:
+Only 2 achievements have had their name altered in all of GitHub's History.
+These 2 achievements are the Public Sponsor and Mars 2020 Contributor as follows:

 ```diff
 - GitHub Sponsor